-F_READ bit selects between normal and fast-read mode.
+F_READ bit selects between normal and fast read mode.
 When selected, the auto increment counter will skip over the LSB data bytes.
+Data read from the FIFO will skip over the LSB data, reducing the acquisition time.
+Note F_READ can only be changed when FMODE = 00.
+The F_READ bit applies for both the output registers and the FIFO.